Data Science Conversion MSc

 What you will study

-The multidisciplinary nature of data science is reflected in this MSc programme through the careful combination of modules in data management, analysis, modelling, visualisation and artificial intelligence (AI), which are taught by a cross-disciplinary team whose expertise encompasses mathematics, statistics, AI and machine learning, information management, and user experience design.
+The multidisciplinary nature of data science is reflected in this MSc programme.
+The combination of modules in data management, analysis, modelling, visualisation and artificial intelligence (AI), are taught by a cross-disciplinary team.
+The team's collective expertise encompasses mathematics, statistics, AI and machine learning, information management, and user experience design.

 Modules